 Work permit for seasonal work

-• Special work permits are available for foreign nationals from third countries who wish to work in seasonal industries such as agriculture.
+- There are special work permits available in regard to foreign nationals coming from third countries who intend to work in seasonal industries, such as agriculture.

-• The employer submits an application for a work permit for a seasonal worker to the Slovenian Labour Office.
-Once approved, the permit is issued directly to the foreign national.
+- The employer submits the application for a work permit of a seasonal worker to the Slovenian Labour Office.
+Upon approval, the permit is issued directly to the foreign national.

 Peculiarities of employment of citizens of Bosnia and Herzegovina and the Republic of Serbia for employment in Slovenia